 esales-api, offers support for working with session keys and customer keys.

-A session starts when a visitor triggers a request and ends when an end notification is sent to Elevate, or when a criteria for automatically ending a session is met.
+A session is a group of interactions within a given time-frame.
+An Elevate session starts when a visitor triggers a request and ends when an end notification is sent to Elevate, or when a criteria for automatically ending a session is met.
 A session automatically ends after: